baczewski/BulgarianWaters/README.md

 ## Frontend Application

-The frontend of Bulgaria Waters is a React-based web application designed to provide an interactive and user-friendly way to explore Bulgaria's water resources on a map.
+The frontend of Bulgarian Waters is a React-based web application designed to provide an interactive and user-friendly way to explore Bulgaria's water resources on a map.

 ### Key Features: